The Notebook: Television series

 On August 11, 2015, it was reported that a television series was in development by The CW.
 The series was to follow Noah and Allie's courtship following the events of the film, and in a post-WWII world.
-As of 2022, it has yet to air.
+As of December 2023, no further news has been revealed.

 Stage musical

-On January 3, 2019, Ingrid Michaelson announced she would be lyricist for a musical adaption of The Notebook with a book by Bekah Brunstetter.
+On January 3, 2019, Ingrid Michaelson announced she would be writing the music and lyrics for a musical adaption of The Notebook with a book by Bekah Brunstetter.
 Sparks will also be involved as a producer alongside Kevin McCollum and Kurt Deutsch.

-The production was initially slated for fall 2020, but was delayed by the COVID-19 pandemic.
-Michelson and Brunsletter used the additional time to hold online previews and tweak their work.
+The production was initially slated for fall 2020 but was delayed by the COVID-19 pandemic.
+Michaelson and Brunstetter used the additional time to hold online previews and tweak their work.

-The musical opened October 6, 2022 at the Chicago Shakespeare Theatre and received generally positive reviews.
+The musical opened on September 6, 2022, at the Chicago Shakespeare Theatre and received generally positive reviews.
 Stephen Oxman of the Chicago Sun-Times said, "I simply was not expecting to fall in love with 'The Notebook,'...
 But I have."
 Adding, "It’s a significant leap in artistic quality over its sources, which it respects, while also providing a clear, resonant, and unique voice of its own."
-Jonathan Abarbanel of Theater Mania noted what while the musical used the novel for its basis rather than the film, he noted that Michelson and Brunstetter shifted the time period twenty years to begin in the late 1960s causing Noah to leave for the Vietnam War rather than World War II. the production is expected to close October 30 and transfer to Broadway at a future date.
+Jonathan Abarbanel of Theater Mania noted what while the musical used the novel for its basis rather than the film, he noted that Michaelson and Brunstetter shifted the time period twenty years to begin in the late 1960s causing Noah to leave for the Vietnam War rather than World War II.
+The production closed on October 30, 2022.

+In August 2023, it was announced that the show would open on Broadway in the spring of 2024 at the Gerald Schoenfeld Theatre.
+The show opened on March 14, with a cast that included Maryann Plunkett as Older Allie, Dorian Harewood as Older Noah, Joy Woods as Middle Allie, Ryan Vasquez as Middle Noah, Jordan Tyson as Younger Allie, and John Cardoza as Younger Noah.